Privacy Act Requests

 Part III: Your Privacy and the Internet

 The nature of the Internet is such that Web servers automatically collect certain information about a visit to a website, including the visitor’s Internet Protocol (IP) address.
 IP addresses are unique numbers assigned by Internet Service Providers (ISP) to all devices used to access the Internet.
 Web servers automatically log the IP addresses of visitors to their sites.
 The IP address, on its own, does not identify an individual.
 However, in certain circumstances, such as with the co-operation of an ISP for example, it could be used to identify an individual using the site.
-For this reason, PSP Investments considers the IP address to be personal information, particularly when combined with other data automatically collected when visitor requests a Web page such as the page or pages visited, date and time of the visit.
 Unless otherwise noted, PSP Investments does not automatically gather any specific information from you, such as your name, telephone number or email address.
 PSP Investments would obtain this type of information only if you supply it to us, for example, by email or by submitting such information to use on our Career Opportunities site.
-In cases where services are provided by organizations outside of PSP Investments, such as through Authoria, Inc., the service provider for our Career Opportunities site, IP addresses may be recorded by the Web server of the third-party service provider.
-A specific Privacy Notice governing the treatment of personal information submitted to the Career Opportunities Site is available when registering on that site.
+In cases where services are provided by organizations outside of PSP Investments, such as through Workday, the service provider for our Career Opportunities site, IP addresses may be recorded by the Web server of the third-party service provider.
+A specific privacy notice governing the treatment of personal information submitted to the Career Opportunities Site is available when applying on that site.

-If you choose to send an email, your personal information is used by PSP Investments in order to respond to your inquiry.
+If you choose to send us an email or communicate with us via a social media platform (either privately or publicly) or by other means, your personal information is used by PSP Investments in order to respond to your inquiry or pursue a business interest.
 The information you provide will only be shared with another government institution if your inquiry relates to that institution.
-PSP Investments does not use the information to create individual profiles nor does it disclose the information to anyone other than to those in the federal government who need to provide you with a response.
-Any disclosure of your personal information is in accordance with the Privacy Act.
-Emails and other electronic methods used to communicate with the PSP Investments may not be secure and PSP Investments cannot guarantee the confidentiality of messages that are received/sent via email.
+PSP Investments does not use this information to create individual profiles nor does it disclose the information to anyone other than to those individuals within PSP Investments who need to provide you with a response.
+Any disclosure of your personal information in this context will be done in accordance with the Privacy Act and other applicable privacy laws.
+Emails and other electronic methods used to communicate with PSP Investments may not be secure and PSP Investments cannot guarantee the confidentiality of communications initiated by email or via a social media platform.
 Therefore, it is recommended that you do not send sensitive personal information, such as your Social Insurance Number or your date of birth, through electronic means.

-Personal information from emails is collected pursuant to Section 5 of the Public Sector Pension Investment Board Act.
+Personal information from emails in order to make inquiries is collected pursuant to Section 5 of the Public Sector Pension Investment Board Act.
 Such information may be used for statistical, evaluation and reporting purposes and is included in the Public Communications Personal Information Bank (PSPIB PSU 914).

-A digital marker is a resource created by the a visited website’s Web server in order to remember certain pieces of information for the Web server to reference during the same or subsequent visit to the website.
+A digital marker is a resource created on your device by a visited website’s Web server in order to remember certain pieces of information for the Web server to reference during the same or subsequent visit to the website.
 Examples of digital markers are “cookies” or HTML5 web storage.
 Some examples of what digital markers do are as follows:

-Web analytics is the collection, analysis, measurement, and reporting of data about Web traffic and visits for purposes of understanding and optimizing Web usage.
-Information in digital markers may be used for the purpose of web analytics in order to remember your interactions with PSP Investments’ website.
+Web analytics is the collection, analysis, measurement, and reporting of data about Web traffic and visits for purposes of understanding and optimizing Web usage and user experience.

 PSP Investments uses Web analytics to improve its website.
-When your computer requests PSP Investments’ Web page, our institution collects the following types of information for Web analytics:
+When your device requests PSP Investments’ Web page, our institution collects the following types of information for Web analytics:

 - the originating IP address